cardano-foundation/CIPs/CIP-0020/README.md

 So the CIP authors came together to form a first implementation of this.
 It is straight and simple, additional keys and content can be added later.
 The IOG main wallet `Daedalus` can now also directly show attached metadata information in the transaction details view.
 This CIP is the missing link to bring it together.

-Current Tools/Sites/Explorers that have implemented it already:
+Some of the current Tools/Sites/Explorers that have implemented it already:
 * [CNTools](https://cardano-community.github.io/guild-operators/#/Scripts/cntools)
 * [JorManager](https://bitbucket.org/muamw10/jormanager/)
 * [StakePoolOperator Scripts](https://github.com/gitmachtl/scripts)